 Trade and investment

-Australian merchandise exports to RMI in 2013 totalled $4.6 million (mainly meat prepared or preserved and wheat flour).
+Australian merchandise exports to RMI in 2015 totalled almost $6 million (mainly meat (prepared or preserved) and electronic integrated circuits).

 High level visits